METALS-Copper set for biggest weekly rise in 14 months as risk appetite improves

 Chile’s Codelco said its production continued in line with its plans.

-All but aluminium were up this week.
-(Reporting by Mai Nguyen; Editing by Kirsten Donovan and Emelia Sithole-Matarise)
+Reporting by Mai Nguyen; Editing by Kirsten Donovan